opendesigndev/open-design-framework/.changeset/gorgeous-trainers-drum.md

 "@opendesign/universal": minor
 ---

-Add method for getting list of layers in artboard
+Added method for getting list of layers in artboard